TerisaManuel/Tech-Background/04-presentations/README.md

 ---

-## 🤖 AI Business Case Study — Global Charity Automation
+## 🤖 See the Full AI Solution in Action

 [![AI Business Case Study Presentation](./AI%20BUSINESS%20CASE%20STUDY.png)](https://www.loom.com/share/bd798a799fcc47fa93fd469344a44ee9)

 <details>
-<summary>👇 Read the full problem and solution</summary>
+<summary>🌏 See how AI helped a charity do more with less</summary>
 <br>

 A group project presenting an AI-powered solution for a global charity